A two-layer team-assembly model for invention networks

 If no new group is created, an existing author group is chosen using the following probability distribution:

 where $q$ is the number of papers that this group has published, $N_{p}$ is the total number of papers in the network, and $p_{g}(q)$ is the probability of an existing group having authored a paper.

-There is probability $\beta$ that an author is from another group.
-The selection is done by using another preferential process.
+When adding each author, there is probability $\beta$ to choose an author from another group.
+After choosing a group, a selection of the author is done by using another preferential process.
 The probability of selecting author $i$ in the group is

-where $k_i$ is the number of papers written by author $i$, $\sum{k_j}$ is the sum of the number of authorships among authors in the group, and $N_g$ is the number of authors in the group.
+where $k_i$ is the number of papers written by author $i$, $\sum{k_j}$ is the sum of the number of authorships of authors in the group, and $N_g$ is the number of authors in the group.